Zak Baker

-Zak Andrew Baker (born 19 November 2004) is an English professional footballer who plays as a goalkeeper for EFL League One club Plymouth Argyle.
+Zak Andrew Baker (born 19 November 2004) is an English professional footballer who plays as a goalkeeper for National League South club Torquay United F.C.

 Career

 Baker signed his first professional contract with Plymouth Argyle in 2023 after spending two years as a football scholar in Argyle's Academy having previously coming up through Argyle's youth set up from the age of 12.

 He spent his first year as a professional on loan to Tiverton Town F.C. (where he was awarded Young Player of the Season), whilst still training with Argyle on a daily basis.
 After a successful spell on loan, he was offered another years contract with Argyle.

 At the start of the 2024-25 season, he was sent out on loan to Plymouth Parkway before being recalled early due to Mike Cooper's move to Sheffield United acting as a backup to Conor Hazard.
 Since then, Baker has rejoined Tiverton Town on loan.

 After the short spell on loan, Baker returned to Argyle following a knee injury.
-He has since signed a new contract with Argyle continuing his long spell at the Club.
+He subsequently signed a new contract with Argyle, continuing his long spell at the Club.

+On 7 May 2026, Plymouth Argyle released him at the end of his contract.
+Torquay United signed him on 21 May 2026.